SFUSD Guide for New Families

 - Sign up for the PTA/PTO and attend their meetings and/volunteer if you can.

-- Check in with your teacher or the classroom parent representative(s) to see if there are supplies they need that you are able to donate or if you can volunteer your time
+- Check in with your teacher or the classroom parent representative(s) to see if there are supplies they need that you or if you can volunteer your time

 - You made it through the first month!

-- Print out labels for field trip forms after you get the first few so you don’t have to do it for each new form.
-If your school does these electronically, keep a sticky or electronic note so you can copy and paste.
+- Tip – Print out labels for field trip forms after you get the first few so you don’t have to do it for each new form.
+If your school does these electronically, keep a sticky or electronic note so you can copy and past

 - Parentvue